-Kendall County sent out an annual evaluation survey to all 9 townships within the County in Year 3 to get input on how they can improve their illicit discharge detection and elimination.
-One township completed the survey.
-The survey results are included at the end of this report in Appendix 1
+Kendall County sent out an annual evaluation survey to all 9 townships within the County in Year 4 to get input on how they can continue to prevent stormwater pollution.
+Five townships and four Oswego Township Board Members completed the survey.
+The survey results are included at the end of this report in Appendix 1.